Darjengar/ToyMachine/docs.md

 PC (stands for program counter) is an extra 8-bit register to store the current program execution address.

 The program starts at memory address 0x10.
+The size of a TOY program is max.
+240 words (480 bytes) long.

 ## Abbreviations
 X,Y and Z are in {0,...,9,A,...,F}.